-The tale of Tom Brady is as old as time - the 199th draft pick who spent the next 2 decades proving why he should have been first that day.
-In that time, he's collected 7 Super Bowl rings and undoubtedly has every coach kicking themselves for overlooking him 20 years ago, except Bill Belichick of course.
+The tale of Tom Brady is old as time - the 199th draft pick has spent the last 2 decades proving all the haters wrong.
+Since joining the league in 2000, he's collected 7 Super Bowl rings and as such, has every coach who overlooked him 20 years ago kicking themselves harder than ever.
 Brady may only be 44 years old, but in the NFL, a 22-season career is a lifetime and a half.
 He is the longest-playing quarterback ever, with 306 games under his belt and he's not done just yet.

 10. Patriots vs Lions - Nov 25th 2010

 The 2-8 Lions were in with a chance to pull back a win in this Thanksgiving Day game against the Pats.
-24-17 up in the 3rd quarter, they must have thought they had a good opportunity to hold the lead and put a W on the chalkboard.
-Little did they know, they’d go on to be outscored 28-0 in the last 25 minutes of the game – with the score finishing 45-24.
+24-17 up in the 3rd quarter, they were in a good position to hold the lead and put a W on the chalkboard.
+Little did they know, they’d go on to be outscored a ridiculous 28-0 in the last 25 minutes of the game – with the scoreline finishing 45-24.
 Click the image below to watch the highlights:

 9. Patriots vs Bills - Sep 30th 2012

-Up against Ryan Fitzpatrick, who took the Bills to a 21-7 lead in the 3rd quarter, Brady showed everyone that day, why he’ll always be one of the best.
-It was looking like a sure defeat, until the Patriots outscored the Bills 45-14 in the final 2 quarters, with six consecutive touchdown-scoring drives.
-Brady managed a huge 35 points solely in the 4th quarter to make the final score 52-28.
+Up against Ryan Fitzpatrick who took the Bills to a 21-7 lead in the 3rd quarter, Brady showed everyone that day exactly why he's The Comeback King.
+It was looking like certain defeat until the Patriots outscored the Bills 45-14 in the final 2 quarters, with six consecutive touchdown-scoring drives.
+Brady managed a huge 35 points in the 4th quarter alone to make the final score 52-28.